Identifying Pauli spin blockade using deep learning: Experiment

 \subsection{Deep learning}

 The input of the neural network, a deep residual network~\cite{he2016deep} with 18 layers, is a pair consisting of two stability diagrams.
+Such pairs are defined in Section \ref{section_psb}.
 The current input values are jointly normalized between 0 and 1 for each pair.
 The neural network outputs a score between 0 and 1.
 A score of 1 (0) corresponds to maximum (minimum) confidence in the occurrence of PSB.
 The threshold of classification is set at 0.5.

 Due to the random sampling of parameters in the simulations and the randomness in the data augmentation process, we expect a high variance in the results of the classification if we train the neural network more than once.
-We thus train the neural network ten times to obtain ten individual classifiers that we combine into a ensemble of classifiers.
-We use the average score of all individual classifiers as the score of the ensemble.
+We thus train the neural network ten times to obtain ten individual classifiers that we combine into an ensemble of classifiers.
+By ensemble classifier we mean a classifier that uses the average score of all individual classifiers as the score of the ensemble.
 This approach is expected to produce more robust results than individual classifiers.
-Details on the training of the neural networks can be found in Appendix~\ref{app:deeplearning}.
+Details on the choice of architecture and the training of the neural networks can be found in Appendices~\ref{app:nn_architecure} and \ref{app:deeplearning}.